Albanites

-Albanites is a genus of extinct cephalopods belonging to the ammonoid order Ceratitida that lived during the Early Triassic.
+Albanites is a genus of extinct cephalopods belonging to the ammonoid order Ceratitida that lived during the Early Triassic epoch.

+Appearance

 The shell of Albanites is more or less involute, smooth or faintly ribbed.
 Sides are flattened; the venter, which is the outer rim, is broadly rounded.
 Sutures are ceratitic with jagged lobes and rounded saddles.

+Classification

-Albanites is included in the Meekoceratidae although Arkell, et al. (1957) included it in the Noritidae in the Treatise Part L, 1957.
+Albanites is included in the family Meekoceratidae although Arkell, et al. (1957) included it in the Noritidae in the Treatise Part L, 1957.